aws/aws-fpga/README.md

 * AWS FPGA HDK and SDK run in Linux environment only.
 * If you can not access GitHub repository, please request access permission from your AWS representative.
 * The build stage uses Xilinx's Vivado tool set.
 You should have an installed Vivado that is supported.
 Please check for [supported versions of Vivado](./hdk/supported_vivado_versions.txt).
 [Release Notes](./RELEASE_NOTES.md) may contain additional information.
 * Executing `aws s3 <action>` and `aws ec2 create-fpga-image` require having AWS CLI installed, having an active AWS account, and the server/instance has been configured with your credentials and the same AWS region as your S3 bucket via `aws configure` command line.
 It’s also required that your instance and the S3 bucket where the tarball reside in will be in the same AWS region.
+Please refer to [AWS documentation for help with configuring the AWS CLI.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 The [Getting started with CL examples](./hdk/cl/examples/README.md) guide provides step-by-step instructions to build an AFI from one of the provided examples, register it with AWS, and load it on an EC2 FPGA instance.